advanced-computer-lab-2023/Sonic-Clinic/README.md

 ### Doctor:
 ### 1. Manage Appointments

--Access "My Appointments" in the menu to view and filter booked appointments by date and time.
+- Access "My Appointments" in the menu to view and filter booked appointments by date and time.
--Access "Free slots" inside the "My Appointments" section to add free appointments slots that patients can book.
+- Access "Free slots" inside the "My Appointments" section to add free appointments slots that patients can book.
--Access "Follow-up requests" inside the "My Appointments" section to search and accept or reject follow-ups.
+- Access "Follow-up requests" inside the "My Appointments" section to search and accept or reject follow-ups.

 ### 2. Manage Patients